 How Much Sauce Should You Put On Food?

-At restaurants, where food cost is king, the difference between 1 ounce and 3 ounces of sauce on a dish translates to cash for the restaurant.
-No matter what type of restaurant, portion control is a key to quality, consistency and revenue.
+At restaurants where food cost is king, the difference between 1 ounce and 3 ounces of sauce on a dish translates to cash for the restaurant.
+No matter what type of restaurant, portion control is key to quality, consistency, and revenue.

-At McDonald's they have a special condiment "portioner" that deposits exactly the same amount of ketchup and/or mustard on each and every burger.
-At other restaurants, portions are controlled through weighing and applying sauces and dressings with calibrated ladles (½ oz, 1 oz, 2 oz, etc).
+McDonald's has a particular condiment "portioner," that deposits the same amount of ketchup and/or mustard on each burger.
+At other restaurants, portions are controlled by weighing and applying sauces and dressings with calibrated ladles (½ oz, 1 oz, 2 oz, etc.).

-The point is that, when you go to a restaurant, the amount of sauce and/or dressing that comes with your meal, be it osso bucco, spaghetti with marinara, or a mixed green salad, is accounted for down to the ounce.
+The point is that when you go to a restaurant, the amount of sauce and/or dressing that comes with your meal, be it osso buco, spaghetti with marinara, or a mixed green salad, is accounted for down to the ounce.

 The goal, of course, is to give each customer the "perfect amount" of sauce or dressing while keeping a tight handle on cost.
-This means that you, as the consumer, have very little control over the amount of sauce that arrives with your food.
+But, unfortunately, this means that you, as the consumer, have very little control over the amount of sauce that arrives with your food.

-This is not generally a bad thing, as most chefs will try to serve what they think is a reasonable amount of sauce, and that quantity appeals to the vast majority of diners.
-The trouble comes in if you are a person who either likes their salad, for instance, either swimming in dressing or dry.
+This is not generally bad, as most chefs will try to serve what they think is a reasonable amount of sauce, and that quantity appeals to the vast majority of diners.
+The trouble comes in if you are a person who either likes their salad, for instance, swimming in dressing or dry.

 Most restaurants can accommodate your requests by giving you dressing on the side or sending the plate out with double dressing.
-Don't be surprised if you are charged extra for that dressing.
+However, don't be surprised if you are charged extra for that dressing.
 Remember, food cost is king, and dressings are not free.

-Fortunately, the goal of this book is to teach you how to make restaurant quality sauces at home.
-And when you cook at home, you of course have much more control over the amount of sauce that you serve with each dish.
+Fortunately, the goal of my site is to teach you how to make restaurant-quality sauces at home.
+And when you cook at home, you have much more control over the amount of sauce you serve with each dish.

-Keeping in mind that it is easier to under-sauce and pass more at the table than it is to over-sauce and leave your guests wringing out their lettuce, there are some guidelines that are helpful when it comes to deciding how much sauce, gravy or salad dressing you are going to make to serve with your meal.
+Keeping in mind that it is easier to under-sauce and pass more at the table than it is to over-sauce and leave your guests wringing out their lettuce, some guidelines are helpful when it comes to deciding how much sauce, gravy, or salad dressing you are going to make to serve with your meal.

 When considering whether or not to make additional sauce, think about what other dishes you'll be serving and whether people might want to sauce those dishes as well.
-It is important to remember that, at the end of the day, you can provide as much or as little sauce as you deem appropriate for whatever dish you are serving.
+It is important to remember that you can provide as much or as little sauce as you deem appropriate for whatever dish you are serving.

-That's a pretty vague rule of thumb, so let's take a look at the different types of foods that might require sauce and try to pin down some rules for each type.
+That's a vague rule of thumb, so let's look at the foods that might require sauce and try to pin down some rules for each type.

 How Much Sauce Should You Put On Pasta

-In Italy, pasta is sauced with restraint, and the sauce serves to enhance and complement the flavor and texture of the pasta.
-In the United States, we are much more likely to use more sauce than the Italians.
+In Italy, pasta is sauced with restraint, and the sauce enhances and complements the pasta's flavor and texture.
+As a result, we are much more likely to use more sauce in the United States than the Italians.

-It's not that Americans waste sauce; after all, that's what garlic bread is for.
+It's not that Americans waste sauce; that's what garlic bread is for.

-If you are going to serve pasta as a main course and also provide bread for "sopping," a good rule of thumb is equal amounts of pasta and sauce.
+If you serve pasta as a main course and provide bread for "sopping," a good rule of thumb is equal amounts of pasta and sauce.
 Four ounces of pasta, four ounces (roughly half a cup) of sauce.

-If you are serving pasta and you just want the sauce to coat each piece without pooling on the plate, shoot for 2-3 ounces of sauce per 4 ounce serving of pasta.
+If you are serving pasta and want the sauce to coat each piece without pooling on the plate, shoot for 2-3 ounces of sauce per 4-ounce serving of pasta.

 How Much Sauce Should You Put On Salad

 Contrary to what some children might think, salad dressing is not there to cover up the taste of the vegetables in a salad.
-A well-dressed salad maintains a nice balance between greens, vegetables and dressing.
+Instead, a well-dressed salad maintains a nice balance between greens, vegetables, and dressing.

-The classic rule for dressing a salad is that each piece of lettuce be lightly coated with the dressing with none pooling on the plate.
+The classic rule for dressing a salad is that each piece of lettuce is lightly coated with the dressing, with none pooling on the plate.